-- (a) Singular/plural.
-Unless the context otherwise requires, words used in the present tense include the future tense, words in the plural include the singular, and words in the singular include the plural. - (b) Mandatory/permissive.
-The words "shall" and "will" are mandatory and the word "may" is permissive.
-(Ord.
-04, §1, 2020)
+For the purposes of this franchise, the following words and phrases shall have the meaning given in this Article.
+When not inconsistent with the context, words used in the present tense include the future tense, words in the plural number include the singular number, and words in the singular number include the plural number.
+The word shall is mandatory and the word may is permissive.
+Words not defined in this Article shall be given their common and ordinary meaning.